fullcalendar/fullcalendar-docs/_docs-v4/resource-data/resources-json-feed.md

 </table>

-The remote script must return a JSON array of [Resource Objects](resource-object).
+The remote script must return a JSON array of [raw Resource objects](resource-parsing).

 ## Fetching based on current date